emilsorheim/Moba-Wiki/Using MoBa Data.md

 # Using MoBa data

 This page covers things you will need to know when working with MoBa data in practice.

+For questions, contact MorBarnData@fhi.no

 ---